boukx/guide/README.md

 ### Clipping

-The math which is used to calculate Aimed Shot's damage mostly ignores weapon speed and so two different weapons with the same DPS but different attack speeds will do very similar Aimed Shot damage.
+The math used to calculate Aimed Shot's damage mostly ignores weapon speed and so two different weapons with the same DPS but different attack speeds will do very similar Aimed Shot damage.
 However, the faster weapon will do less damage for each auto.
 Because of this, we prioritize Aimed Shots over Auto Shots for weapons with an attack speed less than 3.
 This means that you should cast Aimed Shot on CD even if it means interrupting a partially cast Auto Shot: this is called clipping.

 Clipping fast attack speed weapons yields a DPS boost but will drain mana faster.
 See [Ranged Weapons](#ranged-weapons) for specifics of whether you should clip a given weapon.